Sonic-3-AIR-Modders-Board/3AIR-Mod-Resources/README.md

 If you are looking to share our assets with others for any reason, we recommend sending them over to the Modders' Resource using the repository link, https://github.com/Sonic-3-AIR-Modders-Board/3AIR-Mod-Resources.

+### Index

+> [Documentation](https://github.com/Sonic-3-AIR-Modders-Board/3AIR-Mod-Resources/tree/main/documentation/) - Articles that contain documentation about various aspects of moddind.
+>
+> [Mods](https://github.com/Sonic-3-AIR-Modders-Board/3AIR-Mod-Resources/tree/main/mods) - Mods to base your own creations off of; such as making new monitors.
+>
+> [Scripts](https://github.com/Sonic-3-AIR-Modders-Board/3AIR-Mod-Resources/tree/main/scripts) - Pre-made scripts ready for actioon.
+Whether that would be forcing smoooth rotation, or adding new abilitys.
+>
+> [Sprites](https://github.com/Sonic-3-AIR-Modders-Board/3AIR-Mod-Resources/tree/main/sprites/hud) - Brand new sprites fully hand-crafted for your usage in mods.

 ### More Information

 Please see the [wiki](https://github.com/Sonic-3-AIR-Modders-Board/3AIR-Mod-Resources/wiki) for more information on the Modders' Resource.